-In addition the 87.1% reduction in the GHL, and less than full harvest recovery due to severe weather conditions, the year 2001 commercial snow crab fishery faced a reduction in prices.
-At an ex vessel price of \$1.55 per pound, 30¢ per pound less than last year, the estimated 2001 snow crab fishery value was \$35.9 million.
+In addition to the 86% reduction in the GHL from 1999 to 2001, and less than full harvest recovery due to severe weather conditions, the year 2001 commercial snow crab fishery faced a reduction in prices.
+At an ex vessel price of \$1.55 per pound, 30¢ per pound less than last year, the estimated 2001-snow crab fishery value was \$35.9 rnillion.
 This compares to an overall fishery value in excess of \$55 million in 2000, and \$162 million in 1999.

-&lt;sup>5 Management of the snow crab resource, including the development of harvest strategies, is delegated to the State of Alaska by the Fisheries Management Plan for Bering Sea/Aleutian Islands King and Tanner Crab Fisheries (the "FMP"), with oversight by NMFS and the NPFMC.
+Management of the snow crab resource, including the development of harvest strategies, is delegated to the State of Alaska by the Fisheries Management Plan for Bering Sea/Aleutian Islands King and Tanner Crab Fisheries (the "FMP"), with oversight by NMFS and the NPFMC.

-&lt;sup>6 Alaska Department of Fish and Game Report to the North Pacific Fishery Management Council, April 2001 (hereafter "ADF&G Report"), attached as Attachment 3.
+Alaska Department of Fish and Game Report to the North Pacific Fishery Management Council, April 2001 (hereafter "ADF&G Report"), attached as Attachment 5.